larahronn/udacity_boston_housing/README.md

 - [matplotlib](http://matplotlib.org/)
 - [scikit-learn](http://scikit-learn.org/stable/)

-You will also need to have software installed to run and execute a [Jupyter Notebook](http://ipython.org/notebook.html)
+This project is executed in a [Jupyter Notebook](http://ipython.org/notebook.html)

-If you do not have Python installed yet, it is highly recommended that you install the [Anaconda](http://continuum.io/downloads) distribution of Python, which already has the above packages and more included.
+It is highly recommended that you install the [Anaconda](http://continuum.io/downloads) distribution of Python, which already has the above packages and more included.
 Make sure that you select the Python 2.7 installer and not the Python 3.x installer.

 ### Code

 Template code is provided in the `boston_housing.ipynb` notebook file.
-You will also be required to use the included `visuals.py` Python file and the `housing.csv` dataset file to complete your work.
-While some code has already been implemented to get you started, you will need to implement additional functionality when requested to successfully complete the project.
-Note that the code included in `visuals.py` is meant to be used out-of-the-box and not intended for students to manipulate.
-If you are interested in how the visualizations are created in the notebook, please feel free to explore this Python file.
+The `visuals.py` Python file and the `housing.csv` dataset file will be requiered to complete the project.

 ### Run